bigskysoftware/htmx/www/docs.md

 ```
 This does the same thing as the first example, but is a little cleaner.

-The full set of events can be seen [on the events page](/docs/events).
+The full set of events can be seen [on the reference page](/reference).

 ### Logging